 Media Monitors is the leader in radio spot monitoring (MRC accredited) as well as newspaper, broadcast and some cable television ad tracking and media spend data.
 As Media Monitors has more time sensitive, localized and easier to use reporting metrics than Kantar, the accessibility to this information, especially at the local market level, is key to understanding the competitive media environment.
 Their patented, highly sophisticated computer software allows for same-day online reports of advertising activity and in many instances, includes examples of the actual ad production.
 Media Monitors competitive intelligence information is available for 150+ markets in the United States as well as markets in Canada, United Kingdom, Australia, India and South Africa.

-As industry accepted sources for Out of Home ratings information, Telmar TOPS 2.0 and Nielsen IMS provide efficiencies and return on investment on campaigns for all audited vendors, DMAs and inventory formats.
-Based on the Traffic Audit Bureau's (TAB's) Out of Home Ratings data, each program provides Reach, Frequency, Impressions, CPM, CPP and much more across a wide range of consumer targets and campaign timeframes.
+As industry accepted sources for Out of Home ratings information, Telmar TOPS 2.0 provides efficiencies and return on investment on campaigns for all audited vendors, DMAs and inventory formats.
+Based on Geopath’s data, the program provides Reach, Frequency, Impressions, CPM, CPP and much more across a wide range of consumer targets and campaign timeframes.
 Similar to other media, these systems can also determine the optimal number of units and/or formats needed based on your campaign target (i.e. GRP level, % Reach goal, etc.).
-In addition to assisting in the planning for Out of Home, Telmar TOPS4TAB and Nielsen IMS make it easier mix Out of Home with other media schedules to better understand the efficiencies of a mixed media plan.
+In addition to assisting in the planning for Out of Home, Telmar TOPS4TAB makes it easier to combine Out of Home with other media schedules to better understand the efficiencies of a mixed media plan.

 To demonstrate how Out of Home can boost efficiency of a media mix, Telmar cross-media modeling software is used to evaluate outdoor budgets and schedules in combination with or comparison to TV, radio and print.
 Media comparisons are available in most local markets and can be tailored to a client's advertising plan to position the value of OOH in conjunction with other media.